slkiser/lineSpectraVibration/README.md

 ### Download
-Two zip files are provided due to size constraints:
+Two zip files are provided for download due to size constraints:
 Filename (download) | Size | Description
 --- | --- | ---
-[lineSpectraVibration-Full-v1.1.0.zip](https://github.com/slkiser/lineSpectraVibration/releases/download/v1.1.0/lineSpectraVibration-Full-v1.1.0.zip) | 678.11 MB | Includes the source code and all DeepFreq weight files for all signal lengths tested in the submitted manuscript.
+[lineSpectraVibration-Full-v1.1.0.zip](https://github.com/slkiser/lineSpectraVibration/releases/download/v1.1.0/lineSpectraVibration-Full-v1.1.0.zip) | 756.35 MB | Includes the source code and all DeepFreq weight files for all signal lengths tested in the submitted manuscript.
-[lineSpectraVibration-Lite-v1.1.0.zip](https://github.com/slkiser/lineSpectraVibration/releases/download/v1.1.0/lineSpectraVibration-Lite-v1.1.0.zip) | 23.80 MB | Includes the source code and only the DeepFreq weight file corresponding to a signal length (N = 128).
+[lineSpectraVibration-Lite-v1.1.0.zip](https://github.com/slkiser/lineSpectraVibration/releases/download/v1.1.0/lineSpectraVibration-Lite-v1.1.0.zip) | 26.44 MB | Includes the source code and only the DeepFreq weight file corresponding to a signal length (N = 128).